 Here are the benefits of diversity and inclusion in the workplace:

-• How to promote diversity and inclusion in the workplace
+Some strategies to promote equality in the workplace include:

 1. Unbiased hiring